pacman82/arrow-odbc-py/README.md

 ## About ODBC

 [ODBC](https://docs.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc) (Open DataBase Connectivity) is a standard which enables you to access data from a wide variaty of data sources using SQL.

+## Compatibility

+Should work with any Python 3.x and any Arrow version recent enough to support the Arrow C-Interface.

 ## Usage